Bulk viscosity coefficients due to phonons and kaons in superfluid color-flavor locked quark matter: Bulk viscosity coefficients in a relativistic superfluid

 where $\epsilon_0$ stands for the energy density, $P$ is the pressure, and $V$ is a variable proportional to the quantum condensate.
 The energy density obeys the relation

 where $S$ is the entropy of the system.

 Sometimes it is better to write the hydrodynamical equations in terms of the new variable

-which represents a counterflow momentum.
+which represents a counterflow momentum, see Ref.~\cite{Gusakov:2007px}.
 In the non-relativistic limit, the spatial component of this four vector corresponds to the counterflow momentum of Landau's two-fluid model formulation ~\cite{Gusakov:2007px}.

 In the absence of dissipation it is possible to show that the entropy current is conserved, $\partial_\mu (S u^\mu) = 0$.
 There is generation of entropy, otherwise.
 The dissipative terms associated to the above hydrodynamical equations have been constructed in Ref.~\cite{Gusakov:2007px}, showing that in the non-relativistic limit they correspond to those appearing in Landau's two-fluid model.
-After defining a comoving frame, where $u_\mu = (1,0,0,0)$, and imposing some constraints to the dissipative terms in the fluid equations, one can get the terms associated to all the viscosity coefficients and thermal conductivity.
+After defining a comoving frame, where $u_\mu = (1,0,0,0)$ one can get the terms associated with all the viscosity coefficients and thermal conductivity.

 In this article we will only be interested in the three bulk viscosity coefficients, which modify the equilibrium hydrodynamical equations.
 For purposes of interpretation of these coefficients, and for the explicit computations in the remaining part of this article, we can see them as follows.
 The friction forces due to the bulk viscosities can be understood as modifications, with respect to their equilibrium values, in the main driving forces acting on the normal and superfluid components.
 These forces are given by the gradients of the pressure $P$ and the chemical potential $\mu$, respectively.
 One can write \ba P &=& \bar P + \delta P = \bar P - \zeta_1 \,\partial_\mu (V^2 w^\mu) -\zeta_2 \, \partial_\mu u^\mu\,, \\ \mu &=& \bar \mu + \delta \mu = \bar \mu - \zeta_3 \, \partial_\mu (V^2 w^\mu) -\zeta_4 \,\partial_\mu u^\mu \, , \ea where $\bar P$ and $\bar \mu$ are the equilibrium pressure and chemical potential, respectively.
 According to the Onsager symmetry principle, the coefficients should satisfy $\zeta_1 = \zeta_4$, so that in fact there are only three independent coefficients.
 It is also important to stress that the requirement of positive entropy production imposes that $\zeta_2, \zeta_3$ should be positive and that $\zeta_ 1^2 \leq \zeta_2 \zeta_3$ ~\cite{Gusakov:2007px}.
 While $\zeta_2$ has the same meaning as the one that occurs in a normal fluid, $\zeta_1$ and $\zeta_3$ refer to dissipation that occurs when the superfluid counterflow is not incompressible.